Brad-Davy/DedalusTools/README.md

 # DedalusTools
-Shorter command line tools to post-proccess Dedalus data
+Shorter command line tools to post-proccess Dedalus data, relies on the DedalusHelper module.